In the corporate world, work-life balance

 CEO: Yes, but if you put customer…

 You: I’m leaving.
-Screw work-life balance, I’ll just spend all my time in office and stop worrying about this.
+Screw work-life balance, I’ll just spend all my time in

-Right-hand man: See?
+man: See?
 This is how we solve problems.

 CEO: True, but we must still focus on service delivery.